Commuter Student Frequently Asked Questions

 Yes!
 Threshold, our orientation program, is for both resident and commuter students.
 This is where you’ll get your student ID, finalize any administrative details, take placement tests, and meet all your classmates who are also at North Park for the first time.
-We’ve also got a special commuter student welcome event with ice cream floats and free North Park swag!
+We’ve also got a special commuter student welcome event with snacks and free North Park swag.

 - Library: 52 lockers; Johnson Center: 45 lockers